In the various accounting forums on Facebook and LinkedIn, I see lots of accountants asking “what’s the new Director’s salary from April 2026”.

 But here’s my problem – these particular conversations always seem to revolve around the idea that there’s somehow ONE single magic number, and they will be telling ALL their clients to have an identical salary from April.

 (Caveat: We are of course talking here about Directors who are also Shareholders in their business.
-If you’re ONLY a director or ONLY a shareholder, take this article with a good pinch of salt)
+If you’re ONLY a director or ONLY a shareholder, then take this article with a good pinch of salt)

 We’re not in Kansas Anymore!